Implement Stack with Queue, Implement Queue with Stack

 The peek

 loop, making the time complexity O(N).
-However, in most cases, the while
+But in most cases, the while

-loop won't be triggered, so the time complexity is O(1).
-Since the pop
+loop is not triggered, so the time complexity is O(1).
+The pop

-, its time complexity is the same as peek
+, so its time complexity is the same as peek

 .

-In such scenarios, we can say their worst-case time complexity is O(N) because the while
+In this situation, we can say the worst-case time complexity is O(N), because the while

-loop might need to move elements from s1
+loop might need to move all elements from s1

 to s2